Daniel-Krueger/daniel-krueger.github.io/_posts/2023-01-21-path-button-styling-revisited.md

 {% include figure image_path="/assets/images/posts/2023-01-21-path-button-styling-revisited/2023-01-21-11-08-57.png" alt="A test result of the business rule execution" caption="A test result of the business rule execution" %}

 ## Global form  rule
-Add a new global business rule for example with:
+Add a new global form rule for example with:
 ```
 Name: ColorizePaths
 Description: